 There is still controversy regarding the excision of the sac and also about the use of Prosthetic mesh.
 Primary suture repair of the defect is depended on suitable quality of tissue.
 The weak diaphragmatic musculature may lead to some difficulties in repairmen.
 This is the reason that even if the defect is closed primarily the suture closure should be reinforced with mesh.
 Composite mesh is preferred of the normal polypropylene mesh.

 10).
-The procedure is safe for children who present with this problem that has not been diagnosed on CT scan.
+The procedure is safe in children who present with this problem that has not been diagnosed on CT scan.

-In a review literature 44 patients had Morgagni hernia which was done laparoscopically.
-Most of the patients suffered transverse colon as the content up to 80%, followed by omentum (13%), and few cases had small intestine (5%), stomach, round ligament and liver less than 3% cases.
+In a review literature 44 patients had Morgagni hernia which was operated upon laparoscopically.
+Most of the patients had transverse colon as the content up to 80%, followed by omentum (13%), and few cases had small intestine (5%), stomach, round ligament and liver in less than 3% cases.